 Thank you, all of you, for taking this journey with me.
 I truly do love you all.

 Now, enough of the mushy stuff!
 I got scary movies to watch and gobs of gothic and horror to read.
-Two week crash course in gothic lit is half over already!
+Two-week crash course in gothic lit is half over already!
 Whew, getting in on the next degree early.
-Got to write a 8-10 page research paper for this one too.
+Got to write an 8-10 page research paper for this one too.
 Good news–that’s all I have to do except for journal entries. #gettinschooledincreepy